Taking an IT degree apprenticeship

 School leavers often tell me at careers events that they don’t know what they want to study at university or they don’t know what industry they want to go into.
 That’s okay.
 If CGI has taught me anything, it’s that it is okay if you don’t know what you want to do now or in 30 years’ time.

-CGI gives trainees the chance to try different roles and find out what they enjoy and are good at.
 I’ve had a few different roles, including business analyst and web designer, since joining the organisation.
 Companies value the young workforce and see their potential and how they can help them develop.
 They want to help you develop.